farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 After creating the unit aspects, give your unit:

-      - • One Fair (+2) squad skill
+- One Fair (+2) squad skill

-      - • Two Average (+1) squad skills
+- Two Average (+1) squad skills

-      - • One Squad Stunt
+- One Squad Stunt

     <hr />
-    If you want to emphasize the squad over the individual characters, reduce your characters’ starting stunts and refreshes from three to two, and cap your skills at Good (+3) instead of Great (+4).<br />
+    If you want to emphasize the squad over the individual characters, reduce your characters’ starting stunts and refreshes from three to two, and cap your skills at Good (+3) instead of Great (+4).
     <hr />

 ### Operations

 The Operations skill measures your unit’s ability to work together on the battlefield, eliminating enemy units and securing key strategic positions.

-<strong>[Overcome] Overcome:</strong> Operations allows you to overcome obstacles as a unit, such as when you lay down cover fire to reach a wounded soldier safely or work together to climb over a wall.
+<strong>Overcome:</strong> Operations allows you to overcome obstacles as a unit, such as when you lay down cover fire to reach a wounded soldier safely or work together to climb over a wall.

-<strong>[Create] Create an Advantage:</strong> When you create an advantage with Operations, your unit is setting traps (Ambush!) or charging directly at the barricades (Panicked Grunts).
+<strong>Create an Advantage:</strong> When you create an advantage with Operations, your unit is setting traps (Ambush!) or charging directly at the barricades (Panicked Grunts).

-<strong>[Attack] Attack:</strong> Operations allows your squad to launch coordinated attacks against targets and should be rolled instead of an individual character’s Fight or Shoot whenever the squad acts as a unit.
+<strong>Attack:</strong> Operations allows your squad to launch coordinated attacks against targets and should be rolled instead of an individual character’s Fight or Shoot whenever the squad acts as a unit.

-<strong>[Defend] Defend:</strong> Operations is rolled for defense when your unit attempts to retreat from the larger combat zone or otherwise avoid an enemy attack as a group.
+<strong>Defend:</strong> Operations is rolled for defense when your unit attempts to retreat from the larger combat zone or otherwise avoid an enemy attack as a group.

 #### Operations Sample Stunts